ydrive/EasySynth/README.md

 | 6      | qx   | Rotation quaternion X |
 | 7      | qy   | Rotation quaternion Y |
 | 8      | qz   | Rotation quaternion Z |

+Camera positions and rotation quaternions are exported in the right-handed, Z-up coordinate system, which is the most common approach.
+This is in contrast to Unreal Engine and its editor which work with the left-handed, Z-up coordinate system.